 Which airline is best for domestic consulting travel?
-Well, there’s a lot of different ways you could parse that question.
+Well, there’s a lot of different ways you can parse that question.
 Which airline provides the best rewards?
 Which airline will get you there on-time most often?
 Which airline provides the best fares most often?
 Which airline has the best schedule for where you go most often?
 Which airline is most comfortable?
 Which airline has the highest customer satisfaction?
 All of these factors go into which is “best”, but today we’ll be giving our take on which airline gives the best overall EXPERIENCE for the frequent business traveler.

 Over the past decade, a lot has changed for the business traveler.
 In an effort to boost the bottom line, airlines have added or increased fees on everything from bags to beverages.
 Still, some airlines struggled to stay profitable, as evidenced by American Airlines filing for Chapter 11 in November 2011.
 Yet, airlines (including AA) have bounced back, recording record profits of well over $12B combined in 2017.
 Clearly, somebody is buying a lot of drinks!
 Part of this bounce-back came because airlines started paying attention to the data, realizing that per seat profits are highest for business travelers.
-The good news is that they began pumping some of these dollars back into the business traveler’s experience.
+The good news is that they have begun to pump some of these dollars back into the business traveler’s experience.

 Remember, “best” often comes down to personal preferences.
 There is plenty of data to support a more scientific approach, but according to our real word experience, here is our ranking for the best airlines for the business travel experience:

 - Alaska – overall better customer service than American, easier upgrade clearances